Three Steps to Becoming a Trained Leader

 The Powder Horn course will also introduce Venturing leaders to the Ranger youth award program, so adults may better help Venturers in meeting the Ranger award requirements.
 Powder Horn presents a wide variety of hands-on high adventure skills experiences and thus is not designed to provide specific skills certifications.

-participants must attend both weekends
+All participants are required to attend both weekends

 About Wood Badge